isneru/tea-shop/README.md

 ## [Coffee Shop](https://vast-garden-39328.herokuapp.com/)

-- The main goal of this project is to code a mockup website for upcoming projects, and it is also based around this "newborn" local coffee shop at Porto, Portugal.
+- The main goal of this project is to code a mockup website for upcoming projects.
+- It is also based around this "newborn" local coffee shop at Porto, Portugal.

 ## Install dependencies